blacktokki/blacktokki-notebook/Usage.md

 ### 📝 Dual Editor Support

-* The editor supports both WYSIWYG and markdown input
+* The note editing screen can be freely converted to both WYSIWYG and Markdown methods with the ✏️ button.
 * Changes in one mode are reflected in real-time in the other
 * Ideal for users who prefer visual editing or are familiar with markdown syntax